DroneSense/gulp-sourcemaps/README.md

         ...
     }

 Note that the same cannot be accomplished using `sourceRoot` because the deeper nesting of child folders would not be accounted for.
 Generally speakin `sourceRoot` cannot be used with relative paths.
-If your sources can be loaded from a URI, then you can use source root instead, but using `outputRoot` will ensure that sources can always be found relative to the map regardless of the file or URI system being used.
+If your sources can be loaded from a URI, then you can use source root instead, but using `outputPath` will ensure that sources can always be found relative to the map regardless of the file or URI system being used.

 - `sourceRoot`